-Turmeric juice & turmeric shots are amazing ways to celebrate the flavor and benefits of fresh turmeric!
-We’re going to walk you through how to make turmeric juice AND turmeric shots using a variety of kitchen appliances so you too can cheers with us and enjoy the vibrant orange concoction with us!
+Turmeric juice is an amazing way to celebrate the flavor and benefits galore of fresh turmeric!
+We’re going to walk you through how to make turmeric juice using a variety of kitchen appliances so you too can cheers with us and enjoy the vibrant orange concoction!

-Turmeric shots & turmeric juice are delicious morning bevvies and refreshing afternoon pick me ups- and they are abundant with good-for-you vitamins, minerals, and antioxidants.
+Turmeric juice is a delicious and health-forward beverage– It’s a great way to begin the morning and a refreshing afternoon pick me up.
+It’s abundant with good-for-you vitamins, minerals, and antioxidants.

 How To Make Turmeric Juice